 Different varieties of corundum are distinguished by characteristics of color, transparency, internal features, and optical phenomena.
-Sapphires are a variety of corundum and comes in all colors, except this variety excludes red.
+As a variety of corundum, sapphires come in all colors, except red.
 In essence, rubies are red sapphires because they belong to the same corundum species, just a different variety.
-Besides the incredible chemical makeup of sapphire, they are seriously strong stones, check out Sapphire Durability to understand what makes them so tough.

 The Chemical Makeup Of Sapphires

 Sapphires and rubies are corundum, which is an aluminum oxide (Al2O3.).
 Corundum has a regular crystalline structure formed by repeating patterns of arrangement at the atomic level.
 Crystalline minerals are classified by seven different crystal systems that are separated depending on the symmetry of their repeated atomic units.

 Corundum has a trigonal crystal structure and is composed only of aluminum and oxygen.
 It requires an environment free of silicon in order to grow.
 As silicon is a very common element in the earth’s crust, natural corundum is relatively rare to find.
 In it’s purest form, corundum is colorless and clear, resulting in white sapphires.
 It is only with the additional of trace elements that corundum gains its rainbow of hues.

 The blue color in a blue sapphire comes from the mineral titanium that is within the crystal.
 The higher concentrations of titanium in the sapphire, the more color saturation.
 Too much color saturation can create a dull or overly dark effect in the blue sapphire, which is not desirable and lowers the price of the stone.
 Blue sapphires also need trace amounts of the following element, iron.